codemagic-ci-cd/codemagic-docs/content/configuration/build-versioning.md

 ## Get Google Play latest build number using Codemagic CLI Tools

-Use [get-latest-build-number](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#get-latest-build-number) action from [google-play](https://github.com/codemagic-ci-cd/cli-tools/tree/master/docs/google-play#google-play) Codemagic CLI Tool to get the latest build number from Google Play.
+Use [`google-play get-latest-build-number`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#get-latest-build-number) action from Codemagic CLI tools to get the latest build number from Google Play Console.

-In order to do that, you need to provide API access to Google Play Developer API by providing `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS` as arguments to the action, as defined below.
+In order to do that, you need to provide Google Play API access credentials by providing `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS` as arguments to the action, as defined below.

-Additionally, you will need to provide the package name of the app in Google Play Console (Ex. `com.google.example`).
+Additionally, you will need to provide the package name of the app in Google Play Console (Ex. `com.example.app`).

 {{<notebox>}}
 If you use `codemagic.yaml` config and you have [Google Play publishing](/yaml-publishing/distribution/#google-play) setup, you can reuse the existing service account credentials and go directly to [Get the build number](#get-the-build-number).
 Only make sure they are specified under the`GCLOUD_SERVICE_ACCOUNT_CREDENTIALS` environment variable.